kesavanmurali/angular-training/README.md

 - Assuming the sales-person-list component holds a list of SalesPerson objects, those objects can added to the structure by using loop.
     - `*ngFor=` Use this structural directive to define the loop in the HTML elements, part of component's HTML file.

+Find changes for Step-1 [here](https://github.com/kesavanmurali/angular-training/pull/1).

 ## Step-2 : Wide surf with Angular

 - **Bootstrap Integration**
-    - Take the latest link from bootstrap site(https://getbootstrap.com) and add it to `index.html`.
+    - Take the latest link from [bootstrap site](https://getbootstrap.com) and add it to `index.html`.
 And ensure the JS and CSS files are added at the runtime.
     - This would enable you to use the bootstrap framework within all the components(HTML files).
 - **Angular Structural Directives**
     - Structurl directives allows us to introduce dynamic structuring to the normal HTML files of a component.